Close of Play

 Pinter, of course, was a good friend of the playwright Simon Gray (and Ayckbourn as well, now I come to think if it), and directed several of his works both on stage and film.
 So with Close of Play, although the characters were your standard West End upper-middle-class moneyed whingers about whose plight I cared not a fig, I was happy to audition for it as the quality of the writing was assured, and a large proportion of it was spoken by my character Benedict, the younger son, who never stops talking all the time he’s on stage, swigging from a bottle of whisky throughout, and ending the play in a state of drunken collapse.
 I forget now what it was he was drinking to forget.
 Maybe he just liked the taste.
 Anyway, it was great fun waving a bottle of frothy apple juice around for a couple of hours and showing off my incredible memory.
 (Someone told me later that cold tea would have been better than apple juice since it creates fewer bubbles when agitated and so looks more convincing as an alternative to whisky, but who wants to stand on stage drinking cold tea all evening?)

 In fact, I suspect this was probably one of those plays which was always going to be more fun for the amateur cast than it was for the audience, because the speeches are very long indeed.
 I’ve just checked the script again and at one point the character Henry (Michael Gambon) speaks for three whole uninterrupted pages.
 My character Benedict isn’t far behind him in some places but even then, looking at the script now, I can’t remember word one of any of it.
 The yellow highlighter still burns my retina, but the glow no longer penetrates to the memory banks.
-(FWIW, in the original production, my part was created by that elegant and literally aristocratic actor Sir John Ronald Leon, Bart, better known by his stage name John Standing, who created the role at the National in 1979, a couple of years after playing Judy Geeson’s clerical brother in The Eagle Has Landed (1976), a film which never seems to get any better no matter how many times you watch it.
+(FWIW, in the original production, my part was played by that elegant and literally aristocratic actor Sir John Ronald Leon, Bart, better known by his stage name John Standing, who created the role at the National in 1979, a couple of years after playing Judy Geeson’s clerical brother in The Eagle Has Landed (1976), a film which never seems to get any better no matter how many times you watch it.
 I was very happy to follow in his illustrious footsteps.)